-How Much Beer Does it Take to Get a Hobbit Drunk? by Emily Asher-Perrin
+How Much Beer Does it Take to Get a Hobbit Drunk? by Emmet Asher-Perrin

 A lot of our weirder articles start as office discussions.
 So it was with great glee when Emily took this question, ran away with it, did some research and math, and then ran back with a surprisingly complete answer.
 Hobbits are biologically perfect drinkers of beer.

 The Monster in the Mirror: On Horror, Disability, and Loving Both at Once by Lee Foster, formerly known as Emily Foster

 Author Lee Foster’s March 2016 essay on figuring out how to find worth in yourself through horror fiction is stark and sharp and beautiful.
 This is one of those rare pieces that manages to respect the darkness in your life while also lifting you up:

 See, there’s a thing with surviving disability in horror.
 If you survive your monstrous, evil disability in a horror movie, if you come back, it is not because you have been accepted by the loving arms of your understanding community.
 It is because you are a force to be reckoned with.